 The type we’re most used to.
 If a bed is marketed as foam but has springs somewhere in it, you should technically classify it as an innerspring regardless of the foam.

 This is the one we’ve all been conditioned with so they will feel quite natural.
 As you probably already know, they can take a while to break in at first, but once you’ve molded it to your sleeping position, nothing is quite like it.
 They are the firmest of all the bed types in this article and last several years, although unlikely to last 15 years plus like the other two.
-There is a huge variety in prices and firmness and depending on quality there’s an innerspring mattress for every budget.
+There is a vast variety of prices and firmness levels, and depending on quality there’s an innerspring mattress for every budget.

 Sleeping Challenges for Adolescents